Common Tax Mistakes and How to Avoid Them

 How to Avoid It:

-- Use Tax Software: Most tax software automatically calculates your taxes, reducing the risk of errors.
+- Use Tax Software: Tax preparation software can automatically calculate your taxes and reduce the risk of errors.

-- Double-Check Your Work: If you’re filing manually, review your calculations carefully.
+- Double-Check Your Work: If you’re filing manually, review your calculations carefully before submitting your return.

-- Hire a Professional: A tax preparer or accountant can ensure your return is accurate and error-free.
+- Hire a Professional: A tax preparer or accountant can ensure your numbers are accurate and compliant with tax laws.

 If you’re self-employed or earn income that isn’t subject to withholding, you may need to make quarterly estimated tax payments.
-Failing to do so can result in penalties and interest.
+Failing to do so can result in penalties.

 How to Avoid It: